Improving your broadband speeds at home

 Lots of people depend on a reliable, fast broadband service.
 But there are times when your service might not offer you the speeds you need, or that you were promised when you signed up.

-First of all, think about what speeds you need, based on what you use it for.
-Our Boost Your Broadband website has information that can help you decide what service is best for your needs.
+First of all, think about what speeds you need, based on what you use it for by using our broadband checker.

 If your speed drops below the level your provider promised you, they have one month to improve the performance before they must allow you to walk away without being penalised.